silverstripe-terraformers/keys-for-cache/README.md

 ];
 ```

-This initial cache key is almost adequate, but it is missing one critical piece, which is that we are not currently
+This initial cache key includes some basic values, but it is missing one critical piece, which is that we are not
-invalidating the cache key if one of the Images assigned to an Item changes.
+currently invalidating the cache key if one of the Images assigned to an Item changes.

 * One option would be for us to now loop through each Item and find the `ID` and `LastEdited` date of each assigned
   Image, but doing this is very costly when it comes to our "cost to calculate".